Air Fryer Arancini – Easy Italian Mozzarella Rice Balls

 • Mozzarella.
 You may also cube a block of regular or fresh mozzarella if preferred

 • Meat.
-For a meat arancini variation, add 1 tsp cooked ground beef or italian sausage to the ball along with the cheese
+For a meat arancini variation, add 1 tsp cooked ground beef or Italian sausage to the ball along with the cheese

 • Flour.
 You can swap in another type of flour or cornstarch if needed